If you're looking for the best budget laptop, we've got you covered right here.

-This comes courtesy of its quad-core AMD Ryzen 5 3500U processor that, whilst is a couple of generations old now, still provides some marvellous bang for the buck with either some general productivity tasks or some more intense work.
+This comes courtesy of its quad-core AMD Ryzen 5 3500U processor, which despite being a couple of generations old now still provides great bang for your buck for both general productivity tasks and more intense work.

 Its 256GB SSD also gives you some good capacity and its quoted read and write speeds of 3500MB/s and 1500MB/s respectively make it one of the snappier within this price range so loading your files on and off the drive definitely shouldn't be an arduous task.

 Read More: How To Fix Black Screen On Laptop?

 The Honor MagicBook 14 (2020) also looks rather good, sporting a sleek grey metal finish that, from the right angle, could fool you into thinking you're looking at a MacBook.
 It's one of the better-looking mid-range laptops, that's for sure.

 Its 56wH battery life is definitely respectable and should last you for an entire working day.
 In addition, Honor also provides you with 65W fast charging, which means if you are ever caught short on battery, it'll get your laptop from zero to half charge in just 30 minutes.

 Best Budget Laptop Lenovo - Lenovo IdeaPad Flex 5

 Lenovo also makes some of the best budget laptops, and the IdeaPad Flex 5 is a great example of that.